 - Sometimes, if these solutions don’t work, sleeping apart can be better for the couple.

-Whether it involves sleep, space, or finances, the key is finding a common ground.
+Whether it involves sleep, space, or finances, the key is finding common ground.
 Before moving in together, the couple should formulate a clear plan of action, and each partner should be able to voice concerns and expectations.

 Joe Auer is the editor of Mattress Clarity.
 He mainly focuses on mattress reviews and oversees the content across the site.